 Check availability hereRelated Reading: Best Places to Stay in Cancun

-If you love our article Pin it for later!
+If you love our article, pin it later!

 Where is the Yucatan Peninsula

-The Yucatan Peninsula of Mexico is made up of three states – Quintana Roo, Campeche, and Yucatan.
+Mexico’s Yucatan Peninsula comprises three states – Quintana Roo, Campeche, and Yucatan.

-These 3 regions of Yucatan Mexico are bordered by the Caribbean Sea and the Gulf of Mexico and contain many of Mexico’s major tourist attractions.
+These three regions of Yucatan, Mexico, are bordered by the Caribbean Sea and the Gulf of Mexico and contain many of Mexico’s major tourist attractions.

 Mexican Cuisine History

-Prior to the Spaniards arriving and conquering the Yucatan in the 16th Century, the Mayan food consisted of vegetables such as maize, squash, pumpkin, red and black beans, chilli peppers, tomatoes, yucca and sweet potatoes.
+Before the Spaniards arrived and conquered the Yucatan in the 16th Century, the Mayan food consisted of vegetables such as maize, squash, pumpkin, red and black beans, chilli peppers, tomatoes, yucca and sweet potatoes.

-Fish and seafood were plenty because of its location close to the Gulf of Mexico and the Caribbean Sea.
+The area had plenty of fish and seafood because of its location near the Gulf of Mexico and the Caribbean Sea.
 Turkey and iguana were popular meat dishes.

-Cacao beans were used to make the Mayan chocolate drink and honey was used as a sweetener.
-Cacao beans were also used for currency.
-The most important staple food in Mexico has and always been corn or maize.
-It is the base for tortillas and cornstarch which is a thickening agent is made from Corn.
+Cacao beans were used to make the Mayan chocolate drink, and honey was used as a sweetener.
+Cacao beans were also used as currency.
+However, corn or maize has always been Mexico’s most important staple food.
+It is the base for tortillas and cornstarch, a thickening agent made from Corn.

-The Spaniards brought with them rice, herbs, and spices and introduced beef, pork, chicken, goat and sheep and the dairy products such as cheese.
+The Spaniards brought rice, herbs, and spices and introduced beef, pork, chicken, goat and sheep and dairy products such as cheese.

 Mayan Religion and Mayan Food

-Mayan food has played a major role throughout the centuries in Mayan Religion festivities such as the Day of the Dead, Christmas, Easter, weddings, funerals, and births.
+Mayan food has played a significant role throughout the centuries in Mayan Religion festivities such as the Day of the Dead, Christmas, Easter, weddings, funerals, and births.

 Mexican Cuisine has been given the honour of being included in the Intangible Cultural Heritage of Humanity by UNESCO.

-One of the most important dishes in Maya cuisine is Mole Poblano.
-Mole Poblano can contain up to 20 ingredients; chiles, spices, tomatillos, dried fruits, sugar, spices, thickeners with chocolate if used added at the end of the process.
+One of the most essential dishes in Maya cuisine is Mole Poblano.
+Mole Poblano can contain up to 20 ingredients: chiles, spices, tomatillos, dried fruits, sugar, herbs, and thickeners with chocolate if used, added at the end of the process.
 The sauce is used for meat dishes such as turkey, chicken, pork, and lamb.

 Typical Mexican Food of the Yucatan Peninsula: